grafana/beyla/docs/tutorial/README.md

 eBPF also allows you seeing some parts that manual instrumentation doesn't.
-For example, the eBPF Autoinstrument is able to show you how much time a request is enqueued after the connection is established, until its code is actually executed.
+For example, the eBPF Autoinstrument is able to show you how much time a request is enqueued after the connection is established, until its code is actually executed (requires [exporting OpenTelemetry traces](../config.md#otel-traces-exporter-yaml-section-oteltracesa-idoteltracesa), but this function is not explained in this tutorial).

 The eBPF Autoinstrument has its limitations too.
 As it provides generic metrics and simple Spans information (not distributed traces, yet), language agents and manual